 Making a splash.
 Creating a sense of immediacy and relevance is what one-off content is for.
 It attracts customers by linking to current events and encourages them to move quickly or risk missing out.
 For product launches, this is the perfect type of content to use for building momentum and injecting urgency into an otherwise majority evergreen content strategy.

 Time and workload.
 One-off content requires a significant amount of work before it’s released.
 But, once you’ve gone to launch, you get to enjoy the fruits of your labour as the campaign plays out.
 Your one-off content is more likely to be shared among social networks and bring potential customers to you.
 A more sustained approach is required for evergreen content.
-Effort is continuous and spread over time, allowing you to create a number of useful pieces that will build your SEO and your reputation while collecting backlinks.
+According to Agency Backlinks, if effort is continuous and spread over time, allowing you to create a number of useful pieces that will build your SEO and your reputation while collecting backlinks.

 Business peaks and valleys.
 Most businesses have times in which their product sells more or faster than a competitor’s, creating financial highs and lows for the company.
 One-off content can be used to generate buzz around your products.
 This attention then converts to higher sales while the content is new.
 The high decay rate of one-off content means that these sales will likely drop off as quickly as they picked up.
 Similar to the lower but more stable effort creating evergreen content takes, the sales it garners for a business are lower than one-off content when compared monthly.
 However, it’s important to keep in mind that total conversions will span a longer period of time.
 A robust e-mail plan and sales funnel that incorporate evergreen content can combat these slow rates and generate more sales.
 When combined, both content types work well together and can mitigate the natural sales ‘valleys’ that a business experiences, and build excitement and interest around new products or features.
 To ensure you get the most from both types of content, it’s important to consider the time you have available for content creation, your overall marketing goals, and the audience you’re reaching out to.